Reza31415/Growth-Rate-Analysis/README.md

 The first tab show the normalized first and second derivative of the growth rate and the fitted spline curve to the growth curve.
 On the top plot you can select a time window and then by pressing **Update the time window for current selection** someone can change the default calculated time window for the current window.
 If someone chooses to press **Use the same time window for all** then the chosen time window will be used for all other wells too.
 By clicking the **Reset time windows** on the panel on right, the time windows reset to the default calculated ones.
 If someone is not happy with the smoothness of the second derivative, then can use the *slider* on the right to achieve a smoother curve to find where the second derivative reaches its maximum.
 ### The Tabs: Doubling times.
+The first table is a template to name each single well.
+This name could be the name of the strain in that well.
+After fitting, a new table will appear in which the stattistics of the doubling time for wells sharing the same name is shown.
-After pressing **Start fit** button, the doubling times are shown here in minutes.
+After pressing **Start fit** button, the doubling times are shown here in minutes in the table below the template.
 The average and standard deviations of each column or row is also displayed.
 Each time the **Start fit** is pressed the doubling times are also saved on disk.
 ### The Tabs: Plot of temperature
 This tab plots the measured temperature in celcius.
 ### The Tabs: Multiple plots